-DDM's revenue on invested assets is primarily denominated, inter alia, in EUR, Hungarian forint, Romanian leu and Czech koruna while the Group reports financial results in EUR.
-Further, DDM acquires portfolios with accounts denominated mainly in EUR, Romanian leu, Hungarian forint and Czech koruna and will service these accounts through the placement and collections process.
-Historically, bonds issued in Swedish krona have to a large extent funded DDM, however in the first quarter of 2017 the outstanding bonds were refinanced and replaced by a new EUR denominated bond.
-DDM may further be exposed to additional currencies as a consequence of geographically expanding its business operations.
-DDM's headquarter is located in Switzerland, where the majority of the employees are employed and from where the distressed assets are managed.
-The Group is thereby also exposed to fluctuations in the CHF.
+DDM's revenue on invested assets is primarily denominated, inter alia, in EUR, Croatian kuna, Czech koruna, Hungarian forint, Romanian leu and Serbian dinar while DDM reports financial results in EUR.
+Further, DDM acquires portfolios with accounts denominated mainly in EUR, Croatian kuna, Czech koruna, Hungarian forint, Romanian leu and Serbian dinar and will service these accounts through the placement and collections process.
+The Group may further be exposed to additional currencies as a consequence of geographically expanding its business operations.

+Historically, bonds issued in Swedish krona have to a large extent funded DDM, however in the first quarter of 2017 the outstanding bonds were refinanced and replaced by bonds issued in Euro.
+The headquarters of the Group is located in Switzerland and a significant share of the operating expenses are thereby incurred in CHF.